vippsas/vipps-partner/README.md

 2. Integration partners: Assist merchants in development of the merchants' integration.
 Typically a consultancy firm doing development for the merchant.
-   If the integration partner continue to run, manage and develop the Vipps integration _on behalf of_ the merchant, the partner is similar to a platform partner.
+   If the integration partner continue to run, manage and develop the Vipps integration, and also manage the API credentials _on behalf of_ the merchant, the partner is similar to a platform partner.
 3. Plugin partners: Develop Vipps' official
    [open source plugins](https://github.com/vippsas/vipps-plugins)
    on contract for Vipps.